The Executor Class

 )

-executor.set_shots(1234) # Shots an be adjusted after initialization
+executor.set_shots(1234) # Shots can be adjusted after initialization

 Utilizing Executor Primitives in Qiskit Routines